Living in Oklahoma with Glaucoma

 I can go into any public place and I see people everywhere sitting there with their cell phones out and engaged in some kind of interaction with it.
 The cell phone has become a necessary item that everyone must have in order to communicate with the world.
 I have never been much of a ‘text’ or ’email’ person when it came to communicating with people.
 However, it has been unavoidable and necessary if we are to stay connected to our friends, families, and business affairs.
 Now that I am retired, my volume of emails, texts, and phone calls has dropped significantly, but a new connection has emerged.
 This is ‘spam calls’.
 Beware, if you fill out a form online or register for an app, you will eventually get spam calls.
 I have done everything short of threatening the telemarketer to stop calling me.
 By law, we are allowed to ask them to place us on some kind of ‘do not call’ list, but I think no such thing exists.

-I have also tuse the ‘block’ feature on my cell phone to block their calls, however, I think they are using some computer program to recycle the phone numbers they use to call me.
-I know there are apps out there [I just got a spam call while writing this blog!] that can monitor these calls but they charge a fee for their services.
-I say all of this to say this, we are slowly becoming disconnected from each other.
-People everywhere are becoming more and more comfortable with the new way communicating.
-I personally hate it.
+I have also used the ‘block’ feature on my cell phone to block their calls; however, I think they are using some computer program to recycle the phone numbers they use to call me.
+I know there are apps out there [I just got a spam call while writing this blog!] that can monitor these calls, but they charge a fee for their services.
+I say all of this to say this: we are slowly becoming disconnected from each other.
+People everywhere are becoming more and more comfortable with the new way of communicating.
+I hate it.
 I am socially driven by interacting with people.
 I need to see your facial expressions.
 I need to read your body language to understand you.
 You can’t get that from an email or a text message.
-Recentlly statistics have shown that ‘anxiety’ and ‘depression’ has increased with the invention of social media.
+Recently, statistics have shown that ‘anxiety’ and ‘depression’ have increased with the invention of social media.

 So what’s the answer?
-I think the has grown so big, I really don’t know where so start.
-However for me, I am going to take steps that are intentional.
-I am going to purposely interact with my friends, neighbors and people in general.
-I am going force myself to engage in conversations, and interactions.
-I will also try to reduce my time that I spend on my cell phone and social media.
-It’s going to be hard but I believe it’s worth it.
+I think the has grown so big, I really don’t know where to start.
+However, I am going to take steps that are intentional.
+I am going to purposely interact with my friends, neighbors, and people in general.
+I am going to force myself to engage in conversations and interactions.
+I will also try to reduce my time I spend on my cell phone and social media.
+It’s going to be hard, but I believe it’s worth it.

 Get in Touch